 Exporting LaTeX-Containing Markdown to PDF

-When you are ready to share a document containing LaTeX math, Telescopo exports it to PDF with all equations typeset at full quality.
+When you are ready to share a document containing LaTeX math, Telescopo Markdown Studio exports it to PDF with all equations typeset at full quality.
 The export respects your chosen visual theme, so dark-mode documents remain dark in the PDF, and the mathematical typography is preserved without any lossy rasterization.

-Related: Exporting Complex Markdown with Mermaid and LaTeX to Landscape PDF — theme-aware export with landscape orientation for wide equations.
+Related: Exporting Complex Markdown with Mermaid and LaTeX to Landscape PDF.
+Theme-aware export with landscape orientation for wide equations.

 Frequently Asked Questions